Dimension-independent Markov chain Monte Carlo on the sphere: Markov chain Monte Carlo on the sphere

 To this end, let $X\sim \nu_{0}$ and $\widebar{X}\defeq T(X)$, i.e.\ $\widebar{X} \sim T_{\sharp} \nu_{0}$, be random variables on the underlying probability space $(\Omega, \mathcal{A}, \Prob)$ that we fixed in \Cref{sec:preliminaries}.
 Then

 which establishes \eqref{eq:goal_of_propo_proj_meas} and completes the proof. \end{proof}

-The insight that we need to sample the push-forward $\mu = T_{\sharp} \nu$ of a measure $\nu$ defined on the ambient Hilbert space $\HH$ is crucial for the construction of the following algorithms.
+The idea of sampling the push-forward $\mu = T_{\sharp} \nu$ of a measure $\nu$ defined on the ambient Hilbert space $\HH$ is crucial for the construction of the following algorithms.
 In particular, we shall exploit suitable transition kernels for sampling from $\nu \in \probson{\HH}$ in order to construct Markov chains on $\Sphere$ with invariant distribution $T_{\sharp}\nu$, where $T = \RadProjToSphere$.
-To this end, we use the methodology of push-forward transition kernels, which we describe in the next subsection.
+To this end, we use the framework of push-forward transition kernels, which we describe in \Cref{sec:reprojection_method}.